ClickCease

 Days 14-30: Physical inspections

-Engineers perform the property condition assessment while specialists handle the environmental and survey work.
+Engineers perform the property condition assessment (PCA) while specialists handle the environmental and survey work.
 Unit walks allow the buyer to see every residence and document the condition.
 Coordinating access with the seller ensures that tenants receive proper notice before entry.
-Findings of structural or mechanical failure lead to refined capital expenditure estimates.
-Physical data provides a clear picture of the maintenance needs.
+Physical inspection data provides a clear picture of maintenance requirements, and findings of structural or mechanical issues can lead to revised capital expenditure estimates and revised offers.

 Days 30-45: Findings, renegotiation, lender approval